rahulkg31/sentence-to-clauses/README.md

 The project requires Python 3, Nltk and CoreNLP.

 ## Future
 Can use other parser like Berkeley parser and compare the results.

+Note:- Works only for simple sentences.
+Can not parse the complex sentence structures.

 ## License
 The [MIT License][license] - Copyright (c) 2018 Rahul Kumar Gond